MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

     + FullyQualifiedErrorId : NoObjectInGetMember,Microsoft.PowerShell.Commands.GetMemberCommand
 ```

 `Get-Member` returned an error because the environment variable was removed.
-You
-can see that it does not return an error when you use it on an empty string:
+You can see that it doesn't return an error when you use it on an empty
+string:

 ```powershell
 '' | Get-Member -MemberType Properties